This is Sir Roy Grounds, “one of Australia’s leading architects of the modern movement”.

 Boyd and Seidler reached a little bit further into the mass-media landscape of general circulation newspapers and magazines – which was all the media landscape there was.
 There, they were easily pigeonhole-able as Aussie-Regionalist vs. Euro-Modernist.
 Roy Grounds was neither.
 Compared to these two, his branding was vague.

 Nor did Grounds appear to offer an agenda for Australian architecture at a time when it seemed to be wanting one.
 Together, this is what Boyd and Seidler did as a pair of media constructs, each defined in terms of what they weren’t as much as for what they were.
-It worked better with two and it did work co-dependent synergy until Glenn Murcutt came along and became both of them.
+It only needed two to work this co-dependent synergy until Glenn Murcutt came along and became both of them.